diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Some other WriteableComparable implementations are Text, NullWritable, BytesWritable, MD5Hash.

 When it comes to encoding integers, there is a choice between the fixed-length formats (IntWritable and LongWritable) and the variable-length formats (VIntWritable and VLongWritable).
-The variable-length formats use only a single byte to encode the value if it is small enough (between –112 and 127, inclusive); otherwise, they use the first byte to indicate whether the value is positive or negative, and how many bytes follow. on average, the variable-length encoding will save space.
+The variable-length formats use only a single byte to encode the value if it is small enough (between –112 and 127, inclusive); otherwise, they use the first byte to indicate whether the value is positive or negative, and how many bytes follow. on average, `the variable-length encoding will save space`.
 Another advantage of variable-length encodings is that you can switch from VIntWritable to VLongWritable, because their encodings are actually the same.

 ##### Text
-Text is a Writable for UTF-8 sequences.
+Text is a Writable for **UTF-8** sequences.
 It can be thought of as the Writable equivalent of java.lang.String.

-The Text class uses an int (with a variable-length encoding) to store the number of bytes in the string encoding, so the maximum value is 2 GB.
+`The Text class uses an int (with a variable-length encoding) to store the number of bytes in the string encoding, so the maximum value is 2 GB`.
 Furthermore, Text uses standard UTF-8, which makes it potentially easier to interoperate with other tools that understand UTF-8.

-Because of its emphasis on using standard UTF-8, there are some differences between Text and the Java String class.
-Indexing for the Text class is in terms of position in the encoded byte sequence, but not the Unicode character in the string or the Java char code unit in the string (as how indexing is for String).
+Because of its emphasis on using standard UTF-8, there are some differences between Text and the Java String class. `Indexing for the Text class is in terms of position in the encoded byte sequence, but not the Unicode character in the string or the Java char code unit in the string (as how indexing is for String).(PS: the latters are in term of Unicode character)`

 Iterating over the Unicode characters in Text is complicated by the use of byte offsets for indexing, since you can’t just increment the index.
 The idiom for iteration is a little obscure (see Example 5-6): turn the Text object into a java.nio.ByteBuffer, then repeatedly call the bytesToCodePoint() static method on Text with the buffer.
 **Example 5-6.
 Iterating over the characters in a Text object**